developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Multiple configurations of different types can optionally be defined as part of a single transaction step, but an Administrator CANNOT control the order or execution of such configurations within a given step.

-- The system will execute multiple configurations within the same step in an order designed to maximize the chance that all configurations can be successfully executed.
+- The system executes multiple configurations within the same step in an order designed to maximize the chance that all configurations can be successfully executed.

 - If an Administrator needs to tightly control the order of relative execution of various configurations, they should be included into different transaction steps so their order can be controlled by ordering those steps within the transaction.